mjuras/RazorPagesMovie/RazorPagesMovie/readme.md

 I have to add a checkpoint to the DB: dotnet ef add-migration RatingField I have to recreate the database witht the new schema from code: dotnet ef database update

 Add validation
 ---
+Update the Movie class to take advantage of the Required, StringLength, RegularExpression, and Range validation attributes.

+Non-nullable value types (such as decimal, int, float, and DateTime) are inherently required and don't need the Required attribute.

 [More on markdown](https://www.markdownguide.org/basic-syntax/)